Warren Lisle: Family

 Ruth Lisle left a will of 1790, in which daughters of Warren Lisle's first marriage may be identified: Penelope Nicholls then a widow, Patty Stoford called Patty Stevens in Warren Lisle's will, Betsey wife of Francis Tueksbury.
 A son Davie in Warren Lisle's will was then in Barbados.
 John Nicoll, controller of customs at Newport, Rhode Island, married Penelope Lisle, daughter of Warren Lisle.
 Nicoll, a Loyalist of the American Revolutionary War, left Newport in 1779.
+John served for some years in the Royal Navy.
+His son Warren Lisle Nicoll commanded the American Loyalist privateers Hammond in 1779 and Nicoll (14 guns, 50 men) during the American Revolutionary War, the latter being sent for refitting in early 1780.
+He subsequently served in the Royal Navy as an acting lieutenant under the Board of Ordnance of the British government, and in 1782 obtained command of the frigate Calonne.
+During the Great Siege of Gibraltar, he attempted to supply the besieged with mortar bombs and powder aboard Calonne, taking part in the action of 6 September 1782.